1rach/flutter-debug-attach-ios/README.md

 # flutter-debug-attach-ios : How to avoid the famous iOS bug "mDNS lookup failed, attempting fallback to reading device log.Waiting for observatory port to be available..."

-I encountered this very annoying bug (impossible to attach my debugger on vscode or Android Studio).
+I encountered this very annoying bug (impossible to attach my debugger on vscode or Android Studio) on a real IOS device.

 This bug appears with IOS > 13.3.1 when working on MacOS.